JimEli/HashMap/README.md

 For separate-chaining, the worst-case scenario is when all entries are inserted into the same bucket, in which case the hash table is ineffective and the cost is that of searching the bucket data structure.
 If the latter is a linear list, the lookup procedure may have to scan all its entries, so the worst-case cost is proportional to the number n of entries in the table.

 Chained hash tables also inherit the disadvantages of linked lists.
 When storing small keys and values, the space overhead of the next pointer in each entry record can be significant.
 An additional disadvantage is that traversing a linked list has poor cache performance, making the processor cache ineffective.

+* Note: Uses my simplified versions of list and pair, but will work with STL also.